Struggling with your girlfriend’s past isn’t easy.

 While some men and women are completely neutral about their partner’s past, and others even get off on thinking about it (seriously), most of us don’t feel this way.

-At the least, most people in committed relationships harbour at least a little discomfort surrounding their partner’s past.
-Which is to say: it’s not a big deal, but it isn’t our favourite thing in the world to think about.
+At the least, most people in committed relationships harbor at least a little discomfort surrounding their partner’s past.
+Which is to say: it’s not a big deal, but it isn’t our favorite thing in the world to think about.

 So try to go easy on yourself if you never reach an enlightened, Zen-like state of total peace with your partner’s past.
 Depending on the type of man you are, and what your girlfriend’s past looks like, that might be unrealistic.

 Instead, if you come to the conclusion that your girlfriend’s past is not a dealbreaker, aim to get to a place where you’re ok with it.

 It’s not something you want to think about, but you’re alright if it comes up.
 You don’t have anxiety, or disgust, or anger around it—it’s just ok.

 It’s in the past, and your real interest is in living now—taking advantage of the fact that life is fleeting, and you want to make the most of the time you have with your girlfriend right now.